Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 This is how one user imagines this feature would work:

 > The user sees in the SWAP movie a flare and dimming on the Sun and wonders if this has arrived at the Earth/L1.
 They open a GOES X-ray timeline to see the flare timing and then open an ACE solar wind timeline to see the arrival.
-They will now put in the textbox reasonable differences from 20h to 5d and see if there is a match of the flare timeline and of the solar wind disturbance.
+They will now put in the text box reasonable differences from 20h to 5d and see if there is a match of the flare timeline and of the solar wind disturbance.
 A slightly more natural way to do this would be to put in propagation speeds.
 From the SWAP movie one can get at least a rough feeling if this is a slow eruption (300 km/s) or a fast one (2000 km/s).
-The user fills in a guess for a speed, the system calculates the delta-t in sec and we see the two timelines.
+The user fills in a guess for a speed, the system calculates the delta-t in seconds and we see the two timelines.

-A textbox was added in the timeline options panel where one can set a propagation speed (0 meaning disabled).
+A text box was added in the timeline options panel where one can set a propagation speed (0 meaning disabled).
 The location is the calculated Sun-Earth L1 point.
 When that speed is different from zero, another time-scale (in the timeline color) appears under the timelines panel time-scale (in black).

 Therefore, the displayed time-scale has the following meaning: